Hollywood Swinging

-"Hollywood Swinging" is a 1974 song by R&B/funk band Kool & the Gang from their album Wild and Peaceful.
+"Hollywood Swinging" is a 1974 song by American R&B, soul and funk band Kool & the Gang from their fourth studio album Wild and Peaceful (1973).
 It was written by Robert "Kool" Bell, Ronald Bell, George M. Brown, Robert "Spike" Mickens, Claydes Charles Smith, Dennis R. Thomas and Rick A. Westfield.

 "Hollywood Swinging" was the group's first number one R&B single, reaching that position in June 1974.
 The single was a successful crossover hit, peaking at number 6 on the Billboard Hot 100 singles chart as well.

-In a 2015 interview Nile Rodgers stated that Chic's 1979 song "Good Times" was partly inspired by "Hollywood Swinging".
-Rodgers also stated he is the cousin of Robert Mickens.
+In 2015, Nile Rodgers stated that Chic's 1979 song "Good Times" was partly inspired by "Hollywood Swinging".
+Rodgers is the cousin of Robert Mickens.